k21971/CrecelleHack/doc/variantfixes.md

 - Added several options related to coating display that can be altered via config file.
 - Improved messaging around coatings in several instances.
+- Frost no longer causes ice-esque slippage.

+## Dungeon Changes
+- Dungeon is generated in biomes.
+This replaces the previous system of gradually decreasing grass and increasing fungi.

 ## Misc
 - Reverted changes to reflection from 1.0.